pingstech/pingstech/README.md

 ### Hi there, I'm Furkan
 ---
-## I'm Senior Electronics and Communication Engineering Student, Developer, and Maker!!
+## I'm Senior Engineering Student, Developer, and Maker!!

 - 🧭 I'm currently learning to control an autonomous underwater vehicle